jcborders/borders_site/content/author/admin/_index.md

 +++

-James Borders is a speech pathologist specializing in swallowing disorders.
-He has experience assisting with large-scale NIH funded research.
+James Borders is a speech pathologist specializing in swallowing and voice disorders.
+He currently works in both inpatient and outpatient roles at Boston Medical Center, and participate in research aimed at improving outcomes for patients with swallowing and voice disorders.